 17.4.4.2 Process and Procedure

 The customer continues his or her employment, working required hours each week.
-The job placement specialist monitors the customer to ensure that he or she continues to work and is meeting the expectations of the employer.
+The job placement specialist monitors the customer to ensure he or she continues to work and is meeting the expectations of the employer.

 If the customer loses the job, the customer's progression toward completion of the benchmark is frozen and the job placement specialist must meet with the customer and VR counselor to:

-evaluate reason that the customer lost the job and develop a plan to address any identified issues; and
+evaluate the reason(s) the customer lost the job and develop a plan to address any identified issues; and

-review and update a new VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B, and the Benchmark Status Report, if new employment conditions or goals need to be established.
+review and update a new VR1845B, Bundled Job Placement Services Plan–Part B Status Report, if new employment conditions or goals need to be established.

-The job placement specialist documents the achievement of outcomes on the required forms using a computer and secures the required signatures on or after the 90th day of employment and before submitting an accurate invoice.
+The job placement specialist documents the achievement of outcomes on the required forms sent by VR Staff, secures the required signatures on or after the 90th day of employment before submitting an accurate invoice.

 When Employment Services premiums have been authorized and the requirements are met, they are paid upon achievement of Benchmark C.